 How To Choose The Best Men’s Summer Walking Shoes

 The trick is to find a comfortable fit while also taking into account the terrain you’ll be traversing.
-The best men’s walking shoes have a reinforced sole to guard against stones underfoot, a sturdy rand to protect the sides, and a gripping, aggressive sole.
+The best men’s walking shoes have a reinforced sole to guard against stones underfoot, a sturdy heel counter to protect the sides, and a gripping, aggressive sole.
 Many shoes have a waterproof membrane built-in, which can be handy in wet grass but can also limit breathability if you’re pushing it, so if you’re thinking about getting a pair, think about how you’ll be wearing them most of the time.

 Rain resistance in summer walking shoes, unlike boots, is a bit of a red herring, because, without the boot’s closed calf, your feet will get soaked in heavy rain, waterproofing or not.
 Others have incorporated sticky rubber and protective high rands to create a hybrid approach/scrambling shoe that can handle pretty much everything in the hills, enhancing its lightness and flexibility around the ankle.